You are here

 Newborn screening, beginning with implementation of the 'PKU test' for phenylketonuria in the early 1960's, is one of the most successful public health programs in the US.
 Within days of birth, blood samples are collected via heel stick onto Guthrie filter paper cards, and samples are screened for a panel of biomarkers for treatable, congenital disorders.

-Dr. Kay studies the genetics of diseases affecting children, including conditions screened by the newborn screening program, and congenital malformations (birth defects).
+Dr. Kay studies the genetics of diseases affecting infants and children, including conditions screened by the newborn screening program, and congenital malformations (birth defects).
 Her research utilizes both targeted and genome-wide approaches to identify and characterize mutations, susceptibility alleles and interactions in novel and known disease genes and pathways, using genetic, epidemiological, statistical, and bioinformatic approaches.

 Ongoing work includes:

 - Assessment of CF sequence variants/mutations in the diverse NYS population;

 - Evaluation of outcomes following implementation of a three-tiered CF newborn screening algorithm that includes next generation sequencing;

 - Pilot study of newborn screening for spinal muscular atrophy (SMA);